OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Acknowledgments

 \section{Acknowledgments}

-{HY would like to thank Prof. Chun Liu, Weiguo Gao, Qi Wang, and Dr. Han Wang for helpful discussions.
-The work of HY and XT are partially supported by NNSFC Grant 91852116, 11771439.
+We would like to thank Prof. Chun Liu, Weiguo Gao, Tiejun Li, Qi Wang, and Dr. Han Wang for helpful discussions.
+The work of HY and XT are supported by NNSFC Grant 91852116, 11771439 and China Science Challenge Project no. TZ2018001.
 The work of WE is supported in part by a gift from iFlytek to Princeton University.
-The work of QL is supported by the start-up grant under the NUS PYP programme.}
+The work of QL is supported by the start-up grant under the NUS PYP programme.
+The computations were partially performed on the LSSC4 PC cluster of State Key Laboratory of Scientific and Engineering Computing (LSEC).